 The foundational concepts of our world

-In the first section of this book I collected all the foundational concepts displayed throughout the first metaphysic, and from them created the Primeval Concept.
+In the first section of this book I collected all the foundational concepts displayed throughout the First Metaphysic, and from them created the Primeval Concept.
 This concept was in fact the intersection of all the foundational concepts.
-The same should be done in the present section in order to create general foundational concept of the second metaphysic.
+The same should be done in the present section in order to create general foundational concept of the Second Metaphysic.
 That concept will be denoted by GKM2.
-As we will see in a moment, it will not be built by a simple intersection of all the foundational concepts of the second section, for now we do not deal with "being qua being," which is supposed to be captured by all the foundational concepts, but with objects of different types.
+As we will see in a moment, it will not be built by a simple intersection of all the foundational concepts of the second section, for now we do not deal with ‟being qua being,” which is supposed to be captured by all the foundational concepts, but with objects of different types.
 Therefore, some of the foundational concepts will be related to each other by intersection but others by union.
 We must first elucidate which are the concepts that have to be built by union, and combine these union concepts by way of intersection.
 That intersection will be the concept that captures every object in our world, and will therefore serve as the Primeval Concept which forms the unifying order of our world, in addition to the Primeval Concept which forms the order of any world whatsoever.